Read At the Edge of Miracles with voice, context, and method in the same frame.

 Prompt 3: Provide three scenarios of less subjective and more objective evidence for a series of miracle claims that would significantly “move the epistemic needle.”

-The central claim is this: Below are three hypothetical scenarios where less subjective and more objective evidence for a series of miracle claims could significantly “move the epistemic needle” toward accepting the possibility of miracles.
+In plain terms: Below are three hypothetical scenarios where less subjective and more objective evidence for a series of miracle claims could significantly “move the epistemic needle” toward accepting the possibility of miracles.

 Global Telescope Networks